Hatch Warren and Beggarwood Biodiversity Improvement Zone

 The survey in late 2021 showed the following results:

-The spring cut will occur again during 2022, followed by another survey later in the year.
+The spring cut occurred again during 2022, followed by another survey later that year.

-The work will respond to the Climate Emergency declared by the council and concerns about losses of pollinating insects, wildflowers and other wildlife.
-It will also provide an opportunity for people to learn about the natural environment.
+The project responds to the Climate Emergency and concerns about losses of pollinating insects, wildflowers and other wildlife.
+It also provides an opportunity for people to learn about the natural environment.

-There are many open spaces alongside roads owned by the council, but the chalky soil conditions here are favourable for encouraging and establishing wildflowers, and the establishment of a network would link other larger sites such as Beggarwood Park Local Nature Reserve, Old Down and Down Grange.
-This will be useful for insects but will also help species such as birds, bats and hedgehogs by providing food supplies in urban areas.
+There are many open spaces alongside roads owned by the council, but the chalky soil conditions here are favourable for encouraging and establishing wildflowers, and link a network of other larger sites such as Beggarwood Park Local Nature Reserve, Old Down and Down Grange.
+This is useful for insects but will also help species such as birds, bats and hedgehogs by providing food supplies in urban areas.
 It will also help bring wildlife to surrounding gardens helping pollinators such as bees spread throughout the area.

 b) Verges along Woodbury Road from the roundabout with Cliddesden Lane to the roundabout with Hatch Warren Lane.